-In 2014, the Board of Directors has developed numerous things about the Company corporate governance.
+In 2018, the Board of Directors has developed numerous things about the Company corporate governance as follows.

-Besides the good corporate governance practices, there are 5 more sections that the Company has been performed.
+Besides the good corporate governance practices, there are 5 more sections that the Company has been performed including the rights of shareholders, equitable treatment of shareholders, roles of stakeholders, transparency, and board responsibilities.
+Each section is explained as follows;

 The Company supervises the compliance with such policy as well as other regulations determined by law closely to protect rights of shareholders.

-Moreover, shareholders need to be able to exercise the right to look after their interests be it voicing opinions and suggestions and voting to decide on significant changes including the election of the Board of Directors and the remuneration of the Board of Directors members and the committees, the allocation of profits and the payment of dividends as well as appointment and remunerations of auditor(s) at the shareholders’ meeting.
+In addition, shareholders are be able to exercise the right to look after their interests by voicing opinions and suggestions and voting to decide on significant changes including the election of the Board of Directors, the remuneration of the Board of Directors members and the committees, the allocation of profits and the payment of dividends as well as appointment and remunerations of auditor(s) at the shareholders’ meeting.
 The Company is to reveal the information that is truthful, accurate, complete and accountable.
 For the Board of Directors remuneration, the Board of Directors has to propose it to the shareholders for approval every year and attach the Board of Directors remuneration policy for the shareholders consideration as well.

 With regards to the election of the Board of Directors agenda, a shareholder could exercise the right to elect a member of the Board of Directors individually.
 The amount of votes for a shareholder equals to the number of shares owned by the shareholder; in other words, one share equals to one vote.